opensearch-project/documentation-website/STYLE_API_TEMPLATE.md

-# API reference page template
+# API reference style guide

-This template provides the basic structure for creating OpenSearch API documentation.
-It includes the most important elements that should appear in the documentation and helpful suggestions to help support them.
+This style guide provides a template with the basic structure for OpenSearch API documentation.
+It includes the basic headings and helpful suggestions for what information is required in each section.

 Depending on the intended purpose of the API, *some sections will be required while others may not be applicable*.
+For example, only PUT or POST APIs require request and response field descriptions.

 ### A note on terminology ###